RichiH/vcsh/README.md

 does not, read [INSTALL.md](doc/INSTALL.md) for instructions on installing from sources or even create a package for your system.
 If you do end up packaging `vcsh` please let us know so we can document package availability.

+# Detailed documentation

+For more information, consult the [detailed documentation](doc/README.md).

 # Contact